zettadb/kunlun/README.md

 ## Advantages

-KunlunBase distributed database cluster is built for high scalability, high availability, ACID guarantees of distributed transactions, and full-fledged distributed query processing and elastic horizontal scalability, as detailed below.
+KunlunBase distributed database cluster is built for high scalability, high availability, ACID guarantees of distributed transactions, and full-fledged distributed query processing and elastic horizontal scalability, and compatibility with standard SQL besides the private DML SQL dialects of MySQL and PostgreSQL, as detailed below.

 ### Highly Scalable

 KunlunBase clusters are highly scalable.
-It not only scales up but also scales out: users can add more kunlun-server nodes to have more query processing power, every kunlun-server node can serve both write and read workloads; And users(DBAs) can add more storage shards for more data storage and transaction processing capability and KunlunBase  will automatically move parts of user data to the new shards to balance workloads.
+It not only scales up but also scales out: users can add more kunlun-server nodes any time to have more query processing power, and every kunlun-server node is equivalent to its peers and can serve both write and read workloads; And users(DBAs) can add more storage shards for more data storage and transaction processing capability and KunlunBase  will automatically move parts of user data to the new shards to balance workloads after users issue the table move jobs with guidance of KunlunBase's XPanel utility.

-DBAs can also deploy more kunlun-server nodes for more query processing capability, especially for analytical OLAP workloads, so that instances running OLTP and OLAP workloads are totally seperated apart.
+DBAs can also deploy more kunlun-server nodes for analytical OLAP workloads, so that instances running OLTP and OLAP workloads are totally seperated apart.

 Also, KunlunBase supports read-write splits, so computer servers containing replica nodes of storage shards can be used to run read only queries.
 This is especially useful for OLAP workloads to avoid resource contention with OLTP workloads which are run on seperate kunlun-server nodes and primary nodes of storage shards.

 ### Highly Available(HA)

 KunlunBase  clusters are  highly available, partial node failures won't harm the availability of the cluster.
-For any single storage shard or meta-data shard of 2*N+1 nodes, the shard can resist N simultaneous node failures and remain writable with no data loss; and it can remain readable as long as one kunlun-storage node is still running;
+To be pricese, for any single storage shard or meta-data shard of 2*N+1 nodes, the shard can resist N simultaneous node failures and remain writable with no data loss; and it can remain readable as long as one kunlun-storage node is still active and running;

 And for kunlun-server nodes, as long as there is one kunlun-server node working, a KunlunBase cluster can keep serving clients.
 The crash/stall/hang of one kunlun-server instance doesn't affect any other parts of a KunlunBase cluster.
 And a kunlun-server node doesn't need replicas for HA because its entire state can be rebuilt using the metadata shard.

-DBAs can add an empty kunlun-server node at any time to a KunlunBase cluster and the new empty kunlun-server node will automatically synchronize itself to latest local state by communicate with the metadata cluster and replay the accumulated DDL logs.
-When executing concurrent DDLs, kunlun-server nodes are well coordinated so that every kunlun-server node execute exactly the same sequence of DDL operations and their local states are identical always.
+DBAs can add an empty kunlun-server node at any time to a KunlunBase cluster and such a node will automatically synchronize itself to latest local state by communicate with the metadata cluster and replay the accumulated DDL logs of the cluster.
+When executing concurrent DDLs, kunlun-server nodes are well coordinated so that every kunlun-server node executes exactly the same sequence of DDL operations and their local states are identical always.

+A storage or metadata shard consists of 2*N+1 (N > 0) kunlun-storage nodes, which does fullsync binlog replication from a shard's primary node to its replica nodes, so that for any transaction commit or prepare command, the primary node only replies success to the kunlun-server node when it receives ACKs from N replicas.
+If a primary node is gone, the cluster_mgr will quickly detect this within 5 seconds and elects a new primary node which has binlogs of all latest transactions, and make it the new primary node and switch all the rest replicas to replicate from the new primary node.
+The old primary node can later join the shard as a replica, or if it restarts quickly enough it can be the primary without such an election and switch-over.

+The cluster_mgr cluster itself is also highly available, the primary node is gone, it automatically elects a new primary to take over the cluster maintenance work.
 ### Distributed Transaction Processing

 KunlunBase distributed query processing aims to relieve users from having to write SQL queries according to their data's distribution, i.e. it partitions user data transparently.
 This is achieved partly via its distributed transaction processing features, and partly via its distributed query processing features.